 In modern-day skincare, there are a lot of hard-to-pronounce ingredients out there.
-This is why reading labels can be tricky and we sometimes just want to skip over this step.
-But, if you care about what you put on your body, reading labels is a necessity to choosing wisely the right products for your body.
+This is why reading labels can be tricky and we sometimes want to skip over this step.
+But, if you care about what you put on your body, reading labels is necessary to choose the right products for your body wisely.

-It’s great for sensitive skin and can even be used on babies.
-This ingredient has evolved over the past five years and has become a very popular substitute for sulfates.
-Sulfates are often used in hair and skin care products to give them a lather.
+It's great for sensitive skin and can even be used on babies.
+This ingredient has evolved over the past five years and has become a trendy substitute for sulfates.
+Sulfates are often used in hair and skincare products to give them a lather.

 Difference Between Sulfates and Sulfonate

-Sulfonates, which is what sodium laurylglucosides hydroxypropylsulfonate is, cleanse things like hair without completely stripping the oils from it.
-That’s why it’s used as an alternative to sulfates because it has a much more gentle effect.
+Sulfonates, sodium lauryl glucosides hydroxypropyl sulfonate cleanse things like hair without completely stripping the oils from it.
+That's why it's used as an alternative to sulfates because it has a much more gentle effect.

 What Ingredients Should You Avoid In Skin Care Products